Part 3: Setting up Virtual Machines

 Future Improvements

-Upgrading the network infrastructure from 1GbE to 10GbE or faster is also planned.
-This will not only speed up local storage migrations but is also a prerequisite for achieving good performance with distributed storage systems like Ceph.
+Upgrading the network infrastructure from 1GbE to 10GbE is also planned.
+This will not only speed up local storage migrations but is also a prerequisite for achieving good performance with distributed storage systems.